Render Engines

 To-Do: Explain why EXR file format best for rendering bloom

-Take into consideration that working with EXR files, especially Multilayer EXR is very advanced and should only be used if one is a bit more experienced.
+Consider that working with EXR files, especially Multilayer EXR, is very advanced and should only be used if one is a bit more experienced.
 It comes with the benefit of more artistic control.

 Eevee Render Settings (Blender)